FOURBALL CHAMPIONSHIP POLICY

 The Fourball Championship is our first Major Tournament of the year and the following comprises everything you need to know about the format and rules.
 If you have further questions, contact the Tournament Chairman.

-This tournament is open to RPGC Members who are (a) members in good standing, (b) who have an established low index, and (c) who have competed in at least two (lowered from three in past years) RPGC sanctioned tournaments within 12 months prior to this tournament.
+This tournament is open to RPGC Members who are (a) members in good standing, (b) who have an established low index, and (c) who have competed in at least three RPGC sanctioned tournaments within 12 months prior to this tournament.
 Participation in the same event the year prior, does not count as an eligible round.

 When you sign up to play, it's always best if you pay for your partner.
 Short of that, just leave your partner's name in the notes.
 In the event you do not have a partner to play with as a team, the Tournament Chairman will pair you up with another registered member within five strokes of your handicap index to form a team.